MemoonaTahira/Traffic_Violation_Classification/readme.md

 `docker push <hub-user>/<repo-name>[:<tag>]`
 - In my case it looks like this:
 `docker push memoonatahira/traffic_violation_classification:deployment_testing`
 - It'll take a moment and you'll be done!

-## 12. Pull bentoML service docker image from DockerHub and run it
+## 11. Pull bentoML service docker image from DockerHub and run it:

 You can skip all the previous steps, and just pull the bentoML image from DockerHub and build a container and run it via docker like this: